Get insider access

 • Prone to inconsistencies in audio delivery.

-The Logitech G535 are disappointing for commute and travel.
+The Logitech G535 are disappointing for commuting and travel.
 They're gaming headphones with a bulky design and a non-detachable boom mic.
 You can only use them with their wireless USB dongle, limiting which devices you can connect them to.
-They struggle to block out background noise like the low rumble of bus and plane engines.
-On the upside, their fit is comfortable, and their over 35 hours of continuous battery life easily lasts through long days on the go.
+They struggle to block out background noise like the sound of chatty passengers and the low rumble of bus engines.
+On the upside, they're comfortable, and with over 35 hours of continuous battery life, they'll easily last you through long days on the go.

 Pros